+'''

 $ datalad save -m "add note on datalad save"

 add(ok): notes.txt (file)

 save(ok): . (dataset)

-action summary:

-add (ok: 1)

-save (ok: 1)

 '''

 Let's take another look into our history to see the development of this file.
-We're using git log -p -n 2 to see last two commits and explore the difference to the previous state of a file within each commit.
+We are using git log -p -n 2 to see last two commits and explore the difference to the previous state of a file within each commit.